Looking for some free letter V worksheets for your kindergarten kids or preschool students?

 Go through each image and make sure they understand what each one is.

-They should color van, vest, vulture, volcano, vault, and vase.
+They should color van, vase, vulture, volcano, volleyball, vacuum, and vest.

-Your kid might dive right in with this activity, but if not, challenge them with a few riddles!
+Your kid will likely dive right in with this drawing activity, but if not, challenge them with a few riddles!

 My favorite kid of ice cream is white.
 It’s…v-v-vanilla!